snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ![](images/ts-10.png)

-Similar to the **Add implementation rules** modal, you will be able to add multiple entities from the list of entites displayed, sourced from your [Iglu](/docs/understanding-your-pipeline/glossary-of-terms/index.md#iglu).
+Similar to the **Add implementation rules** modal, you will be able to add multiple entities from the list of entites displayed, that can be sourced from your [Iglu](/docs/understanding-your-pipeline/glossary-of-terms/index.md#iglu) or custom user defined entites.
 For each of the entities, you can view detailed information about the properties of the entity by clicking **'View properties'**.
 A search bar will also be available to help search and filter by entity name.

 Once you've selected the entities you want to add to the tracking scenario, click the **'Select entities'** button to confirm or the **'Cancel'** button to discard your selections.

-Once selected you will be shown with a new view inside the modal where you can select the cardinality of the entities.
+Once selected you will be presented with a new view inside the modal where you can select the cardinality of the entities.

 ![](images/ts-11.png)

 It will save the entites on **'Save entities'** click or back to the previous selection view clicking **'Back'**.

-Once saved the entities you will see a list of entities in the tracking detail view where you can edit, add or remove them.
+Once the entities are saved, you will see a list of entities in the tracking detail view where you can edit, add or remove them.

 ![](images/ts-12.png)